ArthurVL-maker/SHPB_Processing/README.md

 #### DESCRIPTION:
 When processing signals from split-Hopkinson pressure bar (SHPB) experiments, it is frequently presumed that longitudinal stress waves in the pressure bars travel one-dimensionally at a common velocity of c0.
 Hence, measurements recorded at the strain gauges are commonly simply translated to the end of the bar using a suitable time delay.
 In reality, stress waves travel at a certain phase velocity, cp, which varies with frequency, bar diameter, one-dimensional wave speed and Poisson’s ratio.
 As the frequency of a wave rises, the phase velocity drops, resulting in signal dispersion as it propagates down the bar.
 The dispersion of the stress pulse is followed by a frequency-dependent fluctuation in stress and strain throughout the bar cross-section.
 Therefore, a signal recorded on the surface of the bar at some distance from the specimen will not accurately represent the stresses the specimen was subjected to, and hence cannot be used to objectively measure the specimen response.

 *SHPB_Processing.py* is the main algorithm required to process all the SHPB test data, from which the subroutines dispersion.py and dispersion_factors.py are called.
 The algorithm was inspired by a Matlab script created by Barr (2016).

-The functionalities, architecture and applied examples of the open-source algorithm *SHPB_Processing.py* are detailed in the paper by A.Van Lerberghe et al., currently going through the journal review process.
+The functionalities, architecture and applied examples of the open-source algorithm *SHPB_Processing.py* are detailed in the paper by A.Van Lerberghe et al. (2023), currently going through the journal review process.

 The subroutine *dispersion.py*, in *process_SHPB.py*, uses an adaptation of Tyas and Pope’s (2005) dispersion-correction approach to verify that the inferred axial stress and strain data appropriately represent the specimen behaviour, as specified below: